Dash Enterprise Administration

 • AmazonEKS_CNI_POLICY

-5. Create an EC2 instance provisioned with the Plotly AMI according to Installation on Amazon Web Services (This instance will act as the Replicated Management Node), with these Instance Details changed from the default:
+5. Create an EC2 instance provisioned with the Plotly AMI according to (This instance will act as the Replicated Management Node), with these Instance Details changed from the default:

 1. Set the Network to the VPC from Step 1 and select a Subnet from that VPC